verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_images.md

   * Check the base image
   * Check the vulnerabilitis of this image.
 Does it affect your application?
   * Check the dependencies of the image.
+  * Compare the Digest to the online value on dockerhub.

 After an image has been downloaded, you may then run a container using the downloaded image with the sub-command `run`.
 If an image has not been downloaded when Docker is executed with the sub-command `run`, the Docker client will first download the image, then run a container using it: